-But it also helps me create memories with the girls, helps me help Rachel, and gives me a moderate workout every time I'm on it.
+But it also helps me create memories with the girls, helps me help Rachel with household chores, and gives me a moderate workout every time I'm on it.

-The Urban Arrow is like a sensible cross between a motorcycle, a minivan, and a Peloton.
+The Urban Arrow is a sensible cross between a motorcycle, a minivan, and a Peloton.

 Rachel loves it too